UCI-GDIM32-W25/in-class-activities-miral3-beep/README.md

 4. Monobehaviour
 5. "x = 10" upon game start.
 6. Method argument and method parameter used to pass input data to a method.
-7. Transform.translate is not translating any variable so it would cause an error.
+7. Translate can only be called on an object and transform is a class.
-8. Call translate on _playerTransform object.
+8. Use the _playerTransform variable.